 Welcome!

 I am an assistant professor at the Taipei School of Economics and Political Science, National Tsing Hua University.
 My research lies at the intersection of political economy, institutions, and behavior, with a substantive focus on redistribution, courts, and propaganda in authoritarian regimes.
 Geographically, my work concentrates on China and Taiwan.
-My solo-authored work has been published by Comparative Politics, Comparative Political Studies, and Political Behavior.
-Embracing transparency in science, I have a coauthored registered report with a completed formal manuscript forthcoming in Journal of Politics.
+My solo-authored work has been published by Comparative Politics, Comparative Political Studies, Journal of Politics, and Political Behavior.
 I received my PhD from Emory University in 2024.

 My research revolves around this central question: How do autocrats survive in power when threats from elites and the masses escalate and collide?
 I answer this question by focusing on elite-mass conflict arising from progressive redistribution (e.g., pro-worker legislation).
 My work delves into the strategies employed by autocrats to resolve the distributional dilemma, with an emphasis on courts and propaganda as the autocrat’s solutions.
 Drawing on fine-grained data from China and robust cross-national evidence, I provide new insights into two fundamental puzzles of the political economy of authoritarianism: (1) why autocrats redistribute and (2) when autocratic redistribution bolsters the regime rather than backfires.